Family Friendly Fun

 Click for extended route details: MTB Project Gold Hill Trail No. 3.

-Trail particulars: There is only about 400 feet of elevation gain and loss but youโll ride it up and down several times.
-Water is available at Green Bay.
-At the trailhead for Mineral Point Trail there is a connector trail to a 2.1-mile singletrack loop on Lost Lake Trail 81 that makes for a good and easy side trip to incorporate into this ride.
+Trail particulars:ย There is only about 400 feet of elevation gain and loss but youโll hike or ride it up and down several times.
+Water and toilets are available at Green Bay.
+At the trailhead for Mineral Point Trail there is a vault toilet.

 Trail map: Click to see the map.